kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lesson1_Writing_Queries_with_PIVOT_and_UNPIVOT.md

 WITH QuarterlyBudgetMatrix AS (
     -- Simulate quarterly budget crosstab (would typically come from PIVOT or imported data) SELECT d.DepartmentName,
-        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 1 AND 3 THEN p.d.Budget ELSE 0 END) AS Q1_Budget,
+        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 1 AND 3 THEN d.Budget ELSE 0 END) AS Q1_Budget,
-        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 4 AND 6 THEN p.d.Budget ELSE 0 END) AS Q2_Budget,
+        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 4 AND 6 THEN d.Budget ELSE 0 END) AS Q2_Budget,
-        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 7 AND 9 THEN p.d.Budget ELSE 0 END) AS Q3_Budget,
+        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 7 AND 9 THEN d.Budget ELSE 0 END) AS Q3_Budget,
-        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 10 AND 12 THEN p.d.Budget ELSE 0 END) AS Q4_Budget
+        SUM(CASE WHEN MONTH(p.StartDate) BETWEEN 10 AND 12 THEN d.Budget ELSE 0 END) AS Q4_Budget
     FROM Departments d
-    INNER JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
+    INNER JOIN Employees e ON d.DepartmentID = d.DepartmentID
     INNER JOIN Projects p ON e.EmployeeID = p.ProjectManagerID
     WHERE d.IsActive = 1
       AND e.IsActive = 1